 The second paper, or rather research poster, The effect of a buoyancy jacket on the heart rate of dogs during swimming (Metcalf & Wills, 2017) compared the heart rates of dogs swimming with and without flotation devices.
 The authors found that the maximum heart rate was reduced in dogs that wore flotation devices.
 This adds some weight to the idea that swimming in a flotation device reduces swimming effort, but it certainly does not allow us to conclude that the dog is using a smaller range of motion in the forelimb because he is reducing his swimming effort.
-The causes of certain responses, and the specific effects of certain flotation devices are just a puzzle at the moment, one that still requires many missing pieces.
+The causes of certain responses, and the specific effects of certain flotation devices are just a puzzle at the moment, one that still has many missing pieces.

 Sedated dogs as a ‘stand-in’ for compromised dogs

-When life jackets were tested that are similar to the ones we use clinically ((the Ruffwear and Astral Buoyancy), the sedated dogs responded with fear and panic.
+When life jackets were tested that are similar to the ones we use clinically (the Ruffwear and Astral Buoyancy), the sedated dogs responded with fear and panic.
 Additionally, the life jackets did not help the dogs maintain stability in the water; their roll increased and they struggled to keep their airways clear.
 So one is left with the question, ‘How would using a life jacket on a severely compromised patient help them feel safer?’
 Certainly it seems a normal life jacket on its own would not.
 The dogs were not placed in the water sedated without a flotation aid, so for our purposes we can’t compare the two with each other and see where the lesser fear response was, and what the better clinical practice would be.
 However, we would also never have a severely compromised dog in the water without at least one set of hands and a body for support, to create feelings of safety and stability in the patient.

 The third device they tested was an inflatable life jacket.
 This device not only stabilised the dogs in the water, preventing rolling motion, but helped the sedated dogs remain relaxed, sleepy and calm.
 Perhaps a device such as this may be useful in situations where dogs are fearful, severely compromised, and require many hands in the pool to assist.

 “As therapists we would never ordinarily consider using a device like this, but the research doesn’t lie,” comments Jenny Williams when I asked her about this.
 Please watch the research refresh Swimming kinematic and flotation analysis of conscious and sedated dogs using three canine flotation devices for more commentary on the study.
-Here is a YouTube video of what this flotation device looks like.
+Here is a YouTube video of what this floatation device looks like.